kutte013/check_sap_hostctrl/README.md

 		This parameter is optional.
 		If you set the parameter to 1 the icinga-system check with ssh and sudo command on remote-site

+	-user: < user >
+	    You can use this paramter for the sap-kernels newer then 7.21
+	-pass: < password >
+	    You can use this paramter for the sap-kernels newer then 7.21

 	Help:
 		Error:
 			GetAlertTree FAIL: NIECONN_REFUSED (Connection refused), NiRawConnect failed in plugin_fopen -> The sap-system-nr is incorrect.